 Pros of zinc roofing

 Long-lasting – Zinc is one of the longest-lasting metal roofing materials, with a lifespan lasting well over 80 years.
 It is fire resistant and prevents the production of mold.

 Doesn’t rust – When zinc is oxidized, it forms a protective layer known as patina.
 This layer protects the metal from rusting and reforms if it becomes scratched or damaged.

 Expensive – Zinc can cost up to $8 per square foot with an additional $10-$15 per square foot for installation, making it one of the more expensive metal roofing products.

 Image source: Lewis Walker Roofing

 Metal roofs can be expensive, but the benefits of metal roofing will save you money in the long run.
-Some advantages of metal roof systems are its low maintenance, durability, but they also last double the amount of time, and have longer warranties than a traditional asphalt roof.
+Some advantages of metal roof systems are their low maintenance, durability, but they also last double the amount of time and have longer warranties than a traditional asphalt roof.
 While installing metal roof panels yourself is doable, it’s probably best to hire professional roofing contractors.
 If you plan on staying at your home for a long period of time and live in a climate that experiences extreme weather conditions like hurricanes, wildfires, or snow, metal roofing is a good option.